biojava/biojava.github.io/_wikis/BioJava:CookBook:DP:PairWise2.md

 memory as with equal scores (costs).
 The reason for this is that instead of one matrix three matrices are needed to remember the best path through the edit graph.
-One matrix for matches and replaces, one for gaps of lenght one and another one matrix for extended gaps.
+One matrix for matches and replaces, one for gaps of lenght one and another matrix for extended gaps.
 All these matrices have the dimension `query.length()` times `target.length()`.

 These implementations of the algorithms need to be initialized with